 Sometimes an x-ray shows that a secondary cancer has weakened a long bone such as the thigh bone (femur) or upper arm bone (humerus).
 If there is a risk of the bone breaking, your surgeon may suggest an operation to help strengthen it.
 Whether an operation is suitable for you will depend on:

 The operation is usually done under a general anaesthetic.
 The surgeon puts a metal rod down the middle of the weakened bone or fixes a metal plate on the outside of the bone.
 This secures and strengthens the bone, holding it firmly so it won’t break.
 The rods or plates stay in permanently.

 A type of plastic bone cement is sometimes used to strengthen large areas of bone damage.

-Sometimes the secondary bone cancer causes the bone to crack or fracture before a strengthening operation can be done.
+Sometimes the secondary bone cancer causes the bone to crack or break (fracture) before a strengthening operation can be done.
 If this happens, it may still be possible to mend the bone.
 Your doctor or specialist nurse will discuss this with you.

 If secondary cancer has caused a lot of damage to your hip or shoulder joint, you may need an operation to replace the joint.
-You’ll need to stay in hospital for around 3–7 days and will have physiotherapy afterwards.
+You will need to stay in hospital for between three to seven days and will have physiotherapy afterwards.